kbuntrock/openapi-maven-plugin/CONTRIBUTING.md

 And run:
 ``docsify serve docs``

-You can preview your site in your browser on http://localhost:3000
+You can preview the documentation in your browser on http://localhost:3000

 ---